Home / Motor Insurance / Articles / Traffic Rules / Karnataka Traffic Fines & Rules: List of Traffic Fines & Rules in Karnataka

 The Indian government passed an amendment to The Motor Vehicles Act to control the situation.
 The amendment resulted in an increase in traffic fines and the introduction of new rules and regulations.
 The same rules came into effect in Karnataka.
 But the fines for some of the offences have been revised.
 However, penalties for severe offences remained as per the new rule.

-The following table provides all the details related to Karnataka Traffic Police fines and the updated list of traffic violations.
+The following table provides all the details related to Karnataka Traffic fines and the updated list of traffic violations.

 Traffic violation | Vehicle type | Penalty (in Rs.) |